 Oftentimes, you’ll find that you need to change a filename or variable name that is used across multiple files.
 VS Code’s “find and replace” function is a great way to do so.
 The function searches for all occurrences of a keyword and replaces it with a new word.
 Normally, changing the name of a file, variable, function, or component will prompt VS Code to change the name wherever it’s used in the project.

 React Native provides a means of debugging your code in the browser, but it is often more convenient if you can debug your code right in your editor.

-VSCode comes with an advanced debugger built-in, and setting up this debugger for your React Native project is quite easy.
+VS Code comes with an built-in, advanced debugger, and setting up this debugger for your React Native project is quite easy.
 Once set up, you can easily run and debug your project together with a single click and step over, step into, step out, pause, restart, and stop the debugger.

-Some of these extensions provide commit/stage information about each line of code in your file.
-Others let you connect your GitHub with VSCode and help you track issues of your projects from GitHub, and many other features.
+Several extensions improve VS Code’s code management capabilities through Git.
+Some extensions provide commit/stage information for each line of code in your file, while others allow you to connect your GitHub with VS Code and assist you in tracking your project’s issues from GitHub, among other features.

-With all the built-in features VSCode offers, we could easily call it a day and have a good enough dev experience.
-However, VSCode is mostly popular because of its extensibility through extensions are made by individual developers and teams.
+With all the built-in features VS Code offers, we could easily call it a day and have a good enough dev experience.
+However, VS Code is mostly popular because of its extensibility through extensions made by individual developers and teams:

-There are hundreds of React Native extensions in VSCode that contribute to making developing React Native apps easier and faster with VSCode.
-The image above shows a small sample of the search results for React Native extensions in VSCode.
+There are hundreds of React Native extensions in VS Code that contribute to simplifying React Native app development with VS Code.
+The image above shows a small sample of the search results for React Native extensions in VS Code.

 Here are a few types of extensions you might find useful in your React Native project: